OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.BAK.md

 | :--------: | :--: | :------: | :--: | :-----: |
 |   **DC**   |  5   |    10    |  15  |   20+   |

-#### Adjusting The DC
+## Check Modifiers

-***DC Modifiers.*** The Difficulty Class table is only a starting point; from here, the gamemaster adjusts the DC, `-5 thru +5`, based on any significant factors the GM determines are appropriate to the situation.
+The Difficulty Class table is only a starting point; from here, the gamemaster adjusts the DC, `-5 thru +5`, based on any significant factors the GM determines are appropriate to the situation.
 Thus, the complete DC range is `0 thru 25`; a DC cannot be any lower or higher.

 ***Mundane Actions.*** Through modifiers, if an action reaches `DC 0`  or less, it is considered a mundane action for any character.
 The gamemaster will make the determination.
 In such cases, the GM may wave the action check entirely as an automatic success.
 However, the performance is considered PR 1; to improve the performance rating of a mundane action, a character may `Play the Odds`.